 On the flip side, I also always knew how to use my intellect and intuition to experience lots of love, joy, playfulness, and fulfilment – and I got used to teaching myself what no teacher or adult could teach me.
 Which is a blessing.
 Gifted children and adults seem to have a lot of ingenuity and resilience.

 What motivates me eventually is to create a library of embodied knowledge, a strong non-violent army of smart-sensitive women and men who will teach all girls and boys from an early age how to respect others and how to use their uniqueness for their own wellbeing and the greater good.

 I want you to find your place on planet earth and your calling.
 As you are multifaceted, multi-interested and multitalented the key is focusing on less.
 You must make smart choices in order to have it ‘all’: inner peace, happiness, getting and doing what you want (without harming others or the environment) in all dimensions of life: mind-body health, relationships, career & lifestyle and self-expression.

-Through My Brilliant Life Academy, I want to teach how you can get a life full of joy, meaning and love.
-Bright women like us must find ways to harness their sensitivities, channel their intensity and foster their creativity.
-Writing and artistic self-expression are perfect ways to calm down, counterbalance and complement the intellectual-mental overdrive and our thirst for learning and understanding.
+Bright women like us must find ways to harness their sensitivities, channel their intensity, and foster their creativity.
+Writing and artistic self-expression are perfect ways to calm down, counterbalance, and complement the intellectual-mental overdrive and our thirst for learning and understanding.

 I wish for all Bright Women to shine fully, to share their gifts with the world.
 Acknowledging that they are Gifted Adults is the first step to take…